Last updated November 18th, 2023.

 It’s better to hold several different currencies.
 Try mixing things up instead of owning a bunch of U.S. Dollars or Euros.
 Again, the goal is reducing your dependence on any single country or stock market.

-The Singapore Dollar, Swiss Franc, Thai Baht, and Korean Won are just a few examples of currencies which have enjoyed a multidecade history of strong performance.
+The Swiss Franc, Singapore Dollar, Korean Won, and Thai Baht are just a few examples of currencies which have enjoyed a multidecade history of strong performance.
 Consider allocating part of your cash holdings to some of them.

-Diversifying your portfolio is critical whether we are talking about equities or currencies.
+Diversifying your portfolio is critical.
+Whether we are talking about currencies or equities, diversification is highly recommended.

 You might also be interested in reading an article about the currencies in Asia which are set to make a comeback.
 They should perform better than most during the next recession.